darkfeline/vocaran_tools/README.rst

 parse.py provides any parsing tools necessary for vocaran_tools.
 It is also a runnable script which processes rank information translation to NND id numbers.
-It uses HTML from the Vocaloidism website.
+It will fetch HTML from the Vocaloidism website given a week number.

 Run parse.py from the command line::

-    parse.py src list out
+    parse.py number list out

 list is formatted similarly to the input to dl.py, but the id field can additionally be a rank number (1-176), history rank number (h1-h5), pick-up